 Worldwide, diverse Indigenous cultures possess a common “worldview” (IW) that contrasts significantly with that referred to as the “Western worldview.”
 (WW) One difference between them relates to the main source of authority for life decisions...

-Four Arrows on "Teaching Truly," We Are Change activist Eric Sayward on "Free Hugs"
+Four Arrows on "Teaching Truly" and We Are Change activist Eric Sayward on "Free Hugs"

 Four Arrows (Don Trent Jacobs), an education professor at Fielding Graduate University, has a new book out: Teaching Truly: A Curriculum to Indigenize Mainstream Education.
 It has garnered rave reviews from Noam Chomsky, Thom Hartmann, and Bill McKibben among others...